Indians among passengers, crew on board Japan cruise ship as new cases of coronavirus emerge

 Around 60 people tested positive of the virus on Monday, taking the total number of those infected on the ship to 130.
 Authorities had initially tested nearly 300 people when the ship arrived at the Japanese coast.
 Indian Embassy in Tokyo on Monday tweeted the information about the Indians on the ship.

-"Much Indian crew & some Indian passengers are onboard the cruise ship Diamond Princess quarantined off Japan due to Coronavirus (nCoV)," it tweeted, without giving a specific number of Indians on the ship.
+"Many Indian crews & some Indian passengers are onboard the cruise ship Diamond Princess quarantined off Japan due to Coronavirus (nCoV)," it tweeted, without giving a specific number of Indians on the ship.
 "In this context, any query please contact First Secretary (Consular) @IndianEmbTokyo at fscons.tokyo@mea.gov.in @CPVIndia @MEAIndia @PMOIndia," it said.

 The coronavirus outbreak originated in central China's Hubei province in December last year.